Al-Qaeda involvement in Africa: Kenya

-While al-Qaeda was based in Sudan during the early 1990s, the group’s military chief, Abu Ubaidah al-Banshiri, established an East Africa cell.
-Operating under a new identity in Kenya, he married a local woman and posed as a mining businessman while preparing for al-Qaeda’s “first great strike against America.”
-The CIA had known followers of bin Laden had been operating in Nairobi, Kenya’s capital, and the American Federal Bureau of Investigation (FBI) made several unannounced visits to the homes of suspected militants living in Kenya over the summer of 1997.
-Osama bin Laden’s secretary, Wadih el-Hage, resided in the city.
-In August 1997, FBI and CIA officials searched el-Hage’s home and uncovered evidence confirming al-Qaeda’s existence.
+While al-Qaeda was based in Sudan during the early 1990s, the group's military chief, Abu Ubaidah al-Banshiri, established an East Africa cell.
+Operating under a new identity in Kenya, he married a local woman and posed as a mining businessman while preparing for al-Qaeda's "first great strike against America."
+The CIA had known followers of bin Laden had been operating in Nairobi, Kenya's capital, and the American Federal Bureau of Investigation (FBI) made several unannounced visits to the homes of suspected militants living in Kenya over the summer of 1997.
+Osama bin Laden's secretary, Wadih el-Hage, resided in the city.
+In August 1997, FBI and CIA officials searched el-Hage's home and uncovered evidence confirming al-Qaeda's existence.
 Although U.S. authorities suspected the organization was planning an operation, they believed it to be a low-level plot that had likely been abandoned following the discovery of the Nairobi safe house.
 Despite believe that they had disrupted al-Qaeda's East African cell, operatives trained in Afghanistan stayed behind and continued plotting to strike American targets.

 During August 1998, Al-Qaeda carried out the United States embassy bombings in Kenya and Tanzania.
 In the aftermath of the attacks, with the US carried military strikes under Operation Infinite Reach in both Sudan and Afghanistan.
 Fax and satellite phone calls between Africa and Afghanistan along with electronic intercepts left little doubt in the CIA that Osama bin Laden had planned, funded and ordered the attacks.
 This represented the first time evidence existed that he had been responsible for the deaths of Americans.

 In 2002 another successful terrorist attack in Kenya after the U.S. embassy bombing, a car bomb attack on a Mombasa resort hotel popular among Israeli tourists claimed the lives of 15 people.
-The hotel bombing occurred 20 minutes after a failed attack on an airplane, when a terrorist fired an SA-7 man-portable air-defense system against an Israeli airliner carrying 261 passengers, which was taking off from the airport; the missile seemingly failed to track its target, nor did it detonate, and landed in an empty field.
+The hotel bombing occurred 20 minutes after a failed attack on an airplane, when a militant fired an SA-7 man-portable air-defense system against an Israeli airliner carrying 261 passengers, which was taking off from the airport; the missile seemingly failed to track its target, nor did it detonate, and landed in an empty field.

 Tanzania

 Al-Qaeda's military chief Abu Ubaidah al-Banshiri, who was then based in Kenya, was killed traveling to Tanzania when the MV Bukoba sank in Lake Victoria only several days after Osama bin Laden had left Sudan for Afghanistan in 1996.
-After a raid of Osama bin Laden’s secretary, Wadih el-Hage's safe house in Kenya during 1997, U.S. authorities discovered he had been making frequent trips to Tanzania.
+After a raid of Osama bin Laden's secretary, Wadih el-Hage's safe house in Kenya during 1997, U.S. authorities discovered he had been making frequent trips to Tanzania.

 During August 1998, Al-Qaeda carried out the United States embassy bombings in Kenya and Tanzania.